Do you have the right insurance at the right time?

 Perhaps you were fortunate enough to meet with a financial adviser and sign up for basic insurance.
 But did you know that you should be meeting with your financial adviser once a year to review your overall finances, including your risk cover?

-Eight possible insurance risks for every stage of your life
+8 Possible insurance risks for every stage of your life

 1. You start working

 Make sure you have the right risk cover to protect your future income.
 At this point, it’s your most important asset.
 This includes insurance that pays a lump sum if you are disabled or impaired or that pays recurring amounts to replace your salary.
-If you don’t have dependants, you may not require significant life cover, but consider selecting an option that allows you to increase your life cover at a later stage without underwriting.
+If you don’t have dependents, you may not require significant life cover, but consider selecting an option that allows you to increase your life cover at a later stage without underwriting.

 If your company does not provide a pension or provident fund, make sure you start investing in a retirement annuity.
 Even if you are contributing to a company fund, remember that you can invest up to 27,5% of your income tax-free for retirement.